-Selection of the appropriate pathway is an important decision to be made on an individual basis.
+In Years 11 and 12 the Victorian Certificate of Education (VCE) or a combination of Vocational Education Training programs (VET) and the VCE can be undertaken.
+Selection of the appropriate subjects is an important decision to be made on an individual basis.
 Students should read the information contained in this handbook carefully, attend subject talks and consult with the careers consultants prior to making an informed decision.

 During the Senior College years, Pastoral Mentors play an active role in helping students to organise their study programs.
 The pastoral program focuses on time management, study skills and revision techniques.
 Our Mentors work closely with individual students who need help in systematic planning, or who are experiencing difficulties in coping successfully with the workload.
 It is important that all students remember to ask for help before they become overwhelmed.